quiltdata/quilt/README.md

 `quilt` can be extended to support more parsers.
 See `TARGET` in `quilt/data/tools/constants.py`.

 ### Raw files
 Packages can include data and other contents that are not representable as DataFrames.
-The `files` tree in build.yml maps names to raw input files.
-Those files will be included in the data package unmodified.
+To include an input file unmodified, set the `parser` value to `raw`.

 Files can be accessed by using the normal Python `open` method.
 ```python